FAIRmat-NFDI/AreaA-Examples/tutorial8/6_base_classes/README.md

 7. Add the substance you created as a reference for the substrate material.
 8. *In case of time: Add a SampleID subsection, reupload, reprocess and generate a SampleID.*

+## What you should have at the end of this part

+- A modified YAML file containing a custom ELN schema definition for a `MySubstrate` section and a `MySubstance` section
+- A reference quanitity in the `MySubstrate` section of type `MySubstance`
+- An entry of type `MySubstance`
+- An entry of type `MySubstrate` with a reference to the `MySubstance` entry
+- A basic understanding of base classes and references in the NOMAD ELN